 There are so many things to do in Korea!
 What is very special about it is that touristic activities are first and foremost enjoyed by locals.
 This means that there are very little tourist traps.

-There are many cultural festivals (flowers, fireworks, apple, lanterns, etc).
-You can enjoy the amazing restaurants, play games at arcades or in PC-bangs, drink at bars, party in clubs, attend concerts, go to the cinema, hang out at cafes (in some you can draw, paint, make jewellery, bags, and pet cats, meerkats etc), participate in cooking classes, brew coffee, ferment rice wine, make pottery, you can visit temples, palaces, go shopping.
+There are many cultural festivals (flowers, fireworks, apples, lanterns, etc).
+You can enjoy the amazing restaurants, play games at arcades or in PC-bangs, drink at bars, party in clubs, attend concerts, go to the cinema, hang out at cafes (in some you can draw, paint, make jewelry, bags, and pet cats, meerkats etc), participate in cooking classes, brew coffee, ferment rice wine, make pottery, you can visit temples, palaces, go shopping.
 You can even go camping inside the city if you want.
 You’re into sports?
 There’s hiking, skiing, snowboarding, some specific cycling routes throughout the country, surfing, windsurfing, taekwondo, gyms, petanque, volleyball, yoga, pilates, dancing…

 If you want to do it, Korea is probably offering it!
 We have seen groups in parks gather to learn how to train parrots 🦜 (true story).